Things to Consider Before Starting a Painting

 - Are there elements you want to move around or eliminate from the picture to improve the composition?

-To help you make these decisions, draw several thumbnails with possible solutions of different compositions.
-Draw the thumbnails on paper, few square inches in the same proportions of your support.
+To help you make cropping and placement decisions, draw several thumbnails with possible options of different compositional crops.
+Draw the thumbnails on paper, keep them small, 1 or 2 square inches per side, in the same proportions of your support.

-Pay special attention to value distribution in the composition of your drawings.
+Pay special attention to where you place dark and light masses in the composition of your drawings.

 Plan the strongest contrast, with the darkest dark and lightest light to be on your focal point.

-Decide the color scheme you want to use.
+Your painting needs a color scheme.
+Decide the one you want to use.

-When you are ready to start painting, I recommend painting a colored ground first; yellow ochre, or any color of your choice.
-Then, once the paint is dry, draw your composition on that colored base.
+When you are ready to start painting, I recommend toning your surface first.
+Pick a color that complements your color scheme.
+When in doubt, you can use burnt sienna or yellow ochre.
+Once the ground paint is dry, draw your composition on that colored base.

 Painting on white canvas is more challenging than on colored ground.